esensar/neovim-java/README.md

 This repository contains a small remote plugin example in `rplugin-example`.
 To run this example run `mvn package` and run Neovim with provided vimrc by calling `nvim -u rplugin-example/vimrc` from project root.

 It should be possible to then call the `:NeovimJavaIncrementCount` command which communicated with java plugin.

+It is an example of a standalone rplugin which should provide its own configuration.

+`rplugin-hosted-example` is an example of a hosted plugin which can be easily loaded with [neovim-java-plugin-host](https://github.com/esensar/neovim-java-plugin-host)

 ## Contributing